danieladelvos/solution-center-communicator/README.md

     * `git tag -a [new version] -m \"Version [new version]\"`
     * `git push origin master && git push origin [new version]`
     * `npm publish`
-  * After `npm publish`, the package is verified.
+  * After publish, the package is automatically verified.
 You should see the latest version listed.
   * If you use bower, you can run `npm run verify:bower` to confirm that bower sees the latest version.

 ### License